jaco4873/cds-language-analytics-2025/assignments/assignment_1/README.md

 This project analyzes the Uppsala Student English Corpus (USE) by extracting linguistic features from student texts using spaCy.
 The analysis focuses on part-of-speech frequencies and named entity recognition to provide quantitative insights into language usage patterns across different corpus sections.

 ## Data
 The Uppsala Student English Corpus (USE) contains texts written by Swedish university students of English.
 The corpus is organized into 14 subfolders (a1-a5, b1-b8, c1) representing different text categories and student levels.
-Each text file contains student writing with metadata enclosed in angle brackets.

 ## Project Structure